mnemnion/orb/doc/md/Orbit/section.md

 #### Prose line

-If preceded by at least one blank line, make a new block, otherwise append to existing block\.
+If preceded by at least one blank line, make a new block, otherwise append to existing block.

 #### List line

-New block unless previous line is also list, in which case append\.
+New block unless previous line is also list, in which case append.

 #### Table line

-Same as list\.
+Same as list.

 #### Tag line

-A tag needs to cling, so we need to check the number of blank lines before and after a tag line, if any\.
+A tag needs to cling, so we need to check the number of blank lines before and after a tag line, if any.
-If even, a tag line clings down\.
+If even, a tag line clings down.

 #### Code block

-A code block is anything between a code header and either a code footer or the end of a file\.
+A code block is anything between a code header and either a code footer or the end of a file.

-\- section : the Section to be blocked
+- section : the Section to be blocked

-\- returns : the same Section, filled in with blocks
+- returns : the same Section, filled in with blocks

 ```lua
 function Sec.block(section)